DJNavz1423/Portfolio/README.md

 ## 🚀 Features

-- **Responsive Navigation**
+- **Responsive Design**
-  Smooth navigation bar with a collapsible mobile menu.
+   Optimized for desktops and smartphones.
+  - Navigation collapses into a hamburger menu on smaller screens.
+  - Sections and iframes adjust height automatically for phone view.
+  - Tested on browser **inspect mode** and real mobile devices for smooth layout.

 - **Typing Animation**
   Dynamic typing effect on the homepage powered by [Typed.js](https://github.com/mattboldt/typed.js/).